GNOME Display Manager

-GNOME Display Manager (GDM) is a graphical login manager ("display manager") for the windowing systems X11 and Wayland.
+GNOME Display Manager (GDM) is a graphical login manager ("display manager") for the windowing system Wayland and formerly X11.

 The X Window System by default uses the XDM display manager.
 However, resolving XDM configuration issues typically involves editing a configuration file.
 GDM allows users to customize or troubleshoot settings without having to resort to a command line.
 Users can pick their session type on a per-login basis.
 GDM 2.38.0 is the last version that features customization with themes; subsequent releases do not support themes.

 Software architecture

 GDM is a display manager that implements all significant features required for managing attached and remote displays.
 GDM was written from scratch and does not contain any XDM or X Consortium code.